Signatures of Chaos in Time Series Generated by Many-Spin Systems at High Temperatures: Introduction

-The present paper focuses on issue (ii) above and proposes a new method to discriminate chaos from a multi-periodic non-chaotic motion in a short very accurately measured time series.
-We consider time series generated by many-dimensional Hamiltonian systems, where both chaotic and non-chaotic motions are smooth in time, and where the non-chaotic motion is characterized by a sufficiently large number of frequencies that cannot be resolved by the Fourier transform of the time series.
-The method is based on analyzing the higher order time derivatives of the time series.
-It exploits the fact, which we demonstrate numerically, that the power spectra of time series generated by {\it many-dimensional} Hamiltonian chaotic systems have exponential high-frequency tails.
-To the best of our knowledge, the existence of these tails has never been proven rigorously, but otherwise reported in the studies of non-Hamiltonian or low-dimensional chaotic systems\cite{farmer-82,frisch-81,sigeti-pre-95}.
-In contrast, the power spectra of integrable systems normally have a high-frequency cutoff, and their high-frequency behavior is non-universal.
-Taking time derivatives of a time series progressively suppresses the low frequency parts of the power spectra and amplifies the high-frequency part, thereby producing a number of clearly detectable signatures of chaos.
+We propose a new method to discriminate chaos from a multi-periodic nonchaotic motion in a short very accurately measured time series.
+We consider a many-dimensional Hamiltonian system, where both chaotic and nonchaotic motions are smooth in time, and the nonchaotic motion is characterized by a sufficiently large number of frequencies that cannot be resolved by the Fourier transform of the time series.
+The method is based on analyzing the higher-order time derivatives of the time series.
+It exploits the fact, which we demonstrate numerically, that the power spectra of time series generated by chaotic {\it many-spin} Hamiltonian systems have exponential high-frequency tails.
+To the best of our knowledge, the existence of such tails in generic chaotic systems has never been proven rigorously, but otherwise reported in the studies of non-Hamiltonian or low-dimensional chaotic systems \cite{farmer-82,frisch-81,sigeti-pre-95}.
+In contrast, the power spectra of many integrable systems, including integrable spin systems, are normally terminated faster than an exponential function, and their high-frequency behavior is non-universal.
+Taking time derivatives of a time series progressively suppresses the low frequency parts of the power spectra and amplifies the high-frequency part, thereby producing a number of clearly detectable signatures of the exponential tail of the power spectrum.

 Particularly intriguing is the possibility to apply this method to the time series obtained by monitoring large quantum systems.
 Should a quantum time series produce the same signatures of chaos as expected for classical systems, such a result would shed a new light on the notion of quantum chaos.

-The above method is likely to be limited by the experimental noise\cite{sigeti-pre-95}.
-This limitation can be partially dealt with by using ultra-low noise sensing devices and by an appropriate high-frequency filtering of the signal.
-But, more importantly, it can be overcome by applying the method to the time series representing equilibrium fluctuations of extensive macroscopic variables, such as, e.g., the total magnetization of a spin system, in which case, the signal-to-noise ratio can be decreased by measuring these fluctuations in larger systems.
+It would also be consistent with the previous studies linking the generic functional form of the long-time relaxation in classical and quantum spin systems to microscopic chaos \cite{fine-03,fine-04,fine-08,sorte}.